Brielle & Ariana Biermann Look Almost Identical In New Instagram Pics: ‘Brunette Biermanns’

 The second image was very similar to the first, except that Ariana leaned in even closer toward her sister for the adorable snap.

-Brielle looked to be sporting a full face of glam that included multiple shades of eyeshadow along her eyelids and smudged along her lower waterline.
+Brielle looked to be sporting a full face of glam that included multiple shades of eye shadow along her eyelids and smudged along her lower waterline.
 It also looked like she was wearing a dense layer of mascara, lip liner, lipstick, foundation, and blush.
 Her eyebrows seemed well-groomed.

-Ariana’s makeup application appeared somewhat similar to her sisters except it seemed like she wore a little less eyeshadow and instead played up her eyes dramatically with extra mascara and eyeliner.
+Ariana’s makeup application appeared somewhat similar to her sisters except it seemed like she wore a little less eye shadow and instead played up her eyes dramatically with extra mascara and eyeliner.

 Each girl looked to be wearing a natural shade of pink on her lips, and they both parted their hair down the middle.